Test-For-PLVMedia/thisisanothertest/h.ndtjbu9g0o6e.md

 Why HEX codes?
 ---------------

 HEX codes use RGB (Red, Green, and Blue) to color objects.
 RGB uses the primary colors of light rather than pigment (that’s CMYK: cyan, magenta, yellow, and black), which is what computers and other screens use to project an image.
 RGB is what will be most compatible for digital graphics.
 Anything not printed out should use RGB/HEX color codes.
 In the RARE chance that you need something printed out, convert the color to CMYK.
 There are often issues when it comes to using CMYK online and RGB for print.
 Colors won’t print correctly with RGB, and colors often seem dull digitally when using CMYK.
-Using the proper type of color will make your job much easier.
+Using the proper type of color will make your job much easier.[\[a\]](#cmnt1)

 What if I need to use other colors?
 -----------------------------------

 I’m not going into color theory right now you can Google that yourself.
-However, I will recommend you use this—[coolors.co](https://www.google.com/url?q=https://coolors.co/&sa=D&source=editors&ust=1646885123310059&usg=AOvVaw39XPFZi5vtkRvOzGA6O0lq).
+However, I will recommend you use this—[coolors.co](https://www.google.com/url?q=https://coolors.co/&sa=D&source=editors&ust=1646933202842706&usg=AOvVaw2eAttFGN9yOXROCoSsOUtN).
 It is something you can use to create color palettes, which will in turn help your design look better.
 Here are two examples, with and without using a color palette.

 ### Without